oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 In this configuration creation of a user defined network will enable the communication between the containers just using container names.
 For this setup we will use a user defined network using bridge driver.

-Create a user defined network using the bridge driver by executing the following command :
+Create a user defined network using the bridge driver by executing the following command:

     $ docker network create -d bridge <some name>